fred454g/RiscV/README.md

 ### ResultsLoader
 Used for testing, loads a .res file in Big-endian format and converts it to little-endian for comparrison with the register-array.

+## Running
+Simply run the Java ISAsim class and type in the path for the instruction, like ```tests/task4/t1.bin```, and the program will run the instructions.
+If a .res file is available with the same name, a test-comparrison will be run aswell.